-At the General Meeting of Shareholders held on 5th June 2013, the resolution authorising the Company to carry out the derivative acquisition of own shares, directly or through group companies, was unanimously approved with the express power to reduce share capital in order to redeem own shares, delegating to the Board of Directors the powers necessary for the implementation of the resolutions adopted by the General Meeting regarding this matter (leaving the previous authorisation ineffective) and authorisation to if applicable, apply the portfolio of treasury stock to cover the execution or coverage of payment systems.
-The authorization granted has a period of validity of five (5) years starting from the date of adoption of the resolution, i.e. until 6th June 2017.

-During the meeting of the Board of Directors held on 24th April 2013, the Board decided to empower the Managing Director to acquire treasury stock up to a limit of 4% of the share capital.
-This authorisation shall be valid until 31/12/2014.
+At the General Meeting of Shareholders held on 6th June 2012, the resolution authorising the Company to carry out the derivative acquisition of own shares, directly or through group companies, was unanimously approved with the express power to reduce share capital in order to redeem own shares, delegating to the Board of Directors the powers necessary for the implementation of the resolutions adopted by the General Meeting regarding this matter (leaving the previous authorisation ineffective) and authorisation to, if applicable, apply the portfolio of treasury stock to cover the execution or coverage of payment systems.
+The authorisation will have a validity of five (5) years starting from the date of the agreement, namely, until 6th June 2017.
+During the meeting of the Board of Directors held on 30th April 2014, the Board decided to empower the Managing Director to acquire treasury stock up to a limit of 4% of the share capital.
+This authorisation will be valid until 31/12/2015.